geomagpy/MARTAS/README.md

 information might by collected in table PIERS, referring to a specific **PierID**.

-![1.1.0](./martas/doc/namingconvention.png "Naming convention and database organization") Figure 1.1.0: Gives an overview about the naming convention and the shows the relation of information contents in derived tables of a MARCOS database table.
+![1.1.0](./martas/doc/namingconvention.png "Naming convention and database organization") Figure 1.1.0: An overview about the naming convention.
+The naming convention is directly used for structuring the MARCOS database.
+Each bold name corresponds to a table within the database.
+It is strongly recommended to keep the general structure of the naming convention ( SensorName_SerialNumber_SensorRevision_DataRevision ) even if not using data base support.

 ## 2. Installation